tanzim721/tanzim721/README.md

 - 💬 Ask me about Web Development.

 <p>✔Prefered to be called by the name tanzim</p>
-<p>✔I have been problem solving started since 2018.
-C in my first programming language then others.</p>
-<p>✔Started as full time developer since 2021.</p>
-<p>✔I have been writing PHP since 2021 and Laravel since 2022.</p>

 <h2>🤷‍♀️Things I do & like</h2>
 I love to problem solving and web development.